doqmeat/HTML-templates/README.md

 # F2U templates
-coded by doqmeat.

-live preview and descriptions of the templates can be found on <a href="https://doqmeat.neocities.org/notebook/F2U/codes" target="_blank">my site</a>
+- live preview and descriptions of the templates can be found on <a href="https://doqmeat.neocities.org/notebook/F2U/codes" target="_blank">my site</a>

 ## rules
 - can be edited and used for your own site to your hearts content!